-We are pleased to announce that we have resumed our fortnightly walking programme.
-Obviously with COVID-19 still very much in evidence we must follow government guidance to minimise the risk to everybody involved and everybody we meet on our walks.
+We are pleased to announce that the fortnightly walking programme will commence on 4 April 2021.
+Obviously with COVID-19 still very much in evidence we must follow government guidance to minimise the risk to everybody involved and everyone we meet on our walks.
 As government guidance changes regularly we must keep aware of the potential changes for our group and will evolve our guidance accordingly.

 For the foreseeable future, the following guidance will need to be adopted by all people joining our walks.

 Walk Leaders will need to take a register on site of each participant on walks before the walk starts (name and contact details).
 Should the need arise each walker must be prepared to share personal details which could be passed on to Track and Trace organisations.

 Walk Leaders are required to risk assess their planned walks to give extra attention to things including 'pinch points' on routes like stiles and kissing gates to avoid breaches of social distancing.
 Walk Leaders are not responsible for cleaning/sanitising such obstacles.

 From 17 May 2021, walkers may walk in a group of up to 30 people.
 If the group becomes too spread then the Walk Leader must stop and regroup.
 Walkers must walk to the pace of the slowest walker.
 Walk Leaders should consider using less populated car parks so that contact with the general public is kept to a minimum.